 The Written Laws (Miscellaneous Amendments) Act 2017 made changes to the 2010 Mining Act.
 Among these changes was the insertion that "control of all minerals is vested in the president in trust for the people of Tanzania" and that "government has lien over any material, substance, products extracted from the mining operations or mineral processing".
-This was to bring the act in line with the Permanent Sovereignty Act.
-Another major change was redefining the powers of the minister, who had been given extensive powers to manage the mining sector.
+This was to bring the act in minister, who had been given extensive powers to manage the mining sector.
 In the first instance, the powers to declare any mining area a controlled area and to prescribe conditions applicable to the area are now given to the president as the trustee of the people.
 The powers of the minister are now limited to: